St Oswald's Church, East Stoke

 St Oswald's Church, East Stoke is a Grade II* listed Church of England parish in the Diocese of Southwell and Nottingham in East Stoke, Nottinghamshire.
-Originally built in the 13th or 14th century, it was largely rebuilt in 1738 and most of the furniture is from the 19th century.

 It is adjacent to Stoke Hall.

 History

-The church dates from the 13th or 14th century, and was largely rebuilt in 1738.
+The church dates from the 13th or 14th century and was largely rebuilt in 1738.
 A further restoration on the chancel took place in 1873.
 Most of the furniture is from the 19th century.
+About a 3 minute drive away, the Battle of Stoke Field took place, resulting in local lore stating that a mass burial has taken place on church grounds.